East Bay Getting to Zero

 • Get if delivered by a driver (check out Alto Pharmacy for this option).

 6. Make a plan for follow up visits.
-Talk with your provider about when you should come back for another appointment (usually in 1-3 months); ask about doing a video/phone visit in the future if that’s easier for you.
+Talk with your provider about when you should come back for another appointment (usually in 1-3 months); ask about doing a video/phone visit in the future, or between injections, if that’s easier for you.

 How to get PEP: